 There are a number of common venomous snakes found in South Australia, many of which often find their way into residential areas.
 These snakes pose a danger to residents and can cause anxiety for anyone who suffers from ophidiophobia or herpetophobia, the fear of snakes or reptiles.
+In this article, we cover the types of snakes and the measures you can take on how to keep snakes away from your house.

 Common venomous snakes include the red-bellied black snake, tiger snake, copperhead snake, eastern brown snake and western brown snake.
 If you live in South Australia it is a good idea to ensure that the entire family is familiar with these and other venomous snakes.

-Snakes do not make a habit of seeking out humans for attack, so not seeing a snake is when you are in most danger.
+Snakes do not make a habit of seeking out humans for an attack, so not seeing a snake is when you are in the most danger.
 A snake is most likely to strike when they are threatened or feel like they are unable to escape.
 That means that cornering a snake is never a good idea.

 Urban Areas & Snakes